edibotopic/edibotopic-website/content/notes/blockers.md

 He was specifically referring to ideas — most often metaphors — that persisted in science for extended periods through history.

+---

-Similarly, the famous computer scientist Edsger W. Dijkstra highlighted the (dead) metaphor of the programming "bug" in his
+The famous computer scientist Edsger W. Dijkstra highlighted the (dead) metaphor of the programming "bug" in his
 [On the cruelty of really teaching computing science](https://www.cs.utexas.edu/~EWD/transcriptions/EWD10xx/EWD1036.html#:~:text=The%20animistic%20metaphor%20of%20the,is%20the%20programmer's%20own%20creation):